SAMoH-proj/backend/README.md

 Backend
 =======

+This is a fork of the [lightweight backend](https://github.com/xmichael/backend) project to provide Landsat and Sentinel indexing support and to exposes OpenDataCube-backed functionality.

-Extremely lightweight web backend based on COBWEB project's [PCAPI](https://github.com/cobweb-eu/pcapi)
+The original service is based on COBWEB project's [PCAPI](https://github.com/cobweb-eu/pcapi)

 Installation
 ------------

-1. `pip install --user git+https://github.com/xmichael/backend.git`
+1. `pip install --user git+https://github.com/SAMoH-proj/backend.git`
 2. `backend`

 Alternatively, one can use a WSGI server e.g. apache's mod_wsgi using *backend/server.py* as the point of entry.